 What Happens After I Apply?

-- Approval will be granted by the ICMA executive board by mid-January.
+- Approval will be granted by the ICMA executive board by mid-July.

 - Online annual reports will be due every year after executive board approval of ICMA Credentialed Manager or Candidate status to renew your credential.
 Be prepared to provide at least one specific example of something you learned from each activity.
 Visit the Credentialing Resources page for frequently asked questions and a sample annual report.